 - Hemoglobin A1C (HbA1C) is a marker of both oxidation and glycation, which is sugar binding to protein.
 Many people have normal or pre diabetic fasting blood sugar with an abnormal HbA1C.
 High HbA1C is an indicator of spikes in blood sugar and changes in the structure of proteins in your body.
 Ongoing elevations lead to all of the complications of diabetes but at a slower rate.
 These can be cataracts, cardiovascular disease, dementia, kidney disease and peripheral neuropathy among other things.
 If this were measured and included in your annual physical, you might be able to take charge of your health before and prevent diabetes and all of its complications.

 - Thyroid antibodies are oftentimes the first sign of an autoimmune disorder.
 If you have one autoimmune disease, you are more likely to develop another.
 Hashimoto’s thyroiditis is the most common autoimmune disorder; however measuring these antibodies is not part of your annual physical.
 You would not be diagnosed with this until you are overtly hypothyroid.
-These antibodies damage your thyroid and if unchecked will necessitate that you be on thyroid medication for the rest of your life.
+These antibodies damage your thyroid.
+If unchecked will necessitate that you be on thyroid medication for the rest of your life.
 There are many things you can do to modulate your immune system and avoid damaging tissues.
-Lupus, rheumatoid arthritis, ulcerative colitis, Chron’s, insulin dependent diabetes, multiple sclerosis, vitiligo, and celiac are among the many autoimmune diseases that can be modulated with detoxification, stress management, diet and supplements.
+Lupus, rheumatoid arthritis, ulcerative colitis, Chron’s, insulin dependent diabetes, multiple sclerosis, vitiligo.
+Furthermore, celiac are among the many autoimmune diseases that can be modulated with detoxification, stress management, diet and supplements.

 Alternatives to an Annual Physical